michalhudecek/chatgpt-right-click/README.md

 - Internet connection (for ChatGPT API access)

 ## Extension Settings

 This extension provides the following settings:
 - `chatgpt-right-click.openaiApiKey`: Set your OpenAI API key.
 - `chatgpt-right-click.model`: Default ChatGPT model to use (can be changed per prompt).
+- `chatgpt-right-click.enableWebsearch`: Enable websearch for each prompt.
+If true, websearch will be used for every prompt unless disabled.

 ## Known Issues
 - Some features may require a valid OpenAI API key.